saveryanov/worldmap-generator/README.md

 * height
 * width
-* depth

 **params.tileTypes** (types and it's connections to each other):

 * name - tile type name (will written to map cells)
-* frequency - how often this tile will be placed when no tiles placed around
-* connections - connections to other tiles around where keys are possible sides: top, bottom, up, down, left, right
+* connections - connections to other tiles around

-All connections must be defined with this format where key is a tile type name and value is connection frequency (how often this tile will be placed at this side):
+All connections must be defined with format where key is a tile type name and value is connection frequency (how often connection tile will be appeared next to this tile):

 ```js
 {'grass': 500, 'water': 0, 'forest': 1, 'mountain': 1, 'sand': 1}
 ```

+In this example *grass* tile can be connected with high probability, *forest*/*mountain*/*sand* with low probability and *water* can't connect to this tile at all.

+If connection type isn't set in connections object its frequency will be set as 0.

+### Biomes

+You can find some biome examples at */examples/biomes* folder.

+* desert.js
+* forest.js
+* ocean.js